 Last Updated on May 28, 2021 by Maggie Sutton

 June 6, 1944 is the day the Allied Forces invaded the Beaches of Normandy France during World War II.
-This week, we are taking the time to pay tribute to those who sacrificed their lives in the battle that foreshadowed the end Adolf Hitler and the Nazi Party’s dream of domination.
-We have broken down D-Day into the five W’s – Who, What, When, Where and Why – to illustrate the importance of this historical day.The Normandy Landings involved the Allied Forces and the Nazi Party.
-The Allied Forces, also known as the United Nations, consisted of the United Kingdom, US, Canada, Australia, Belgium, Czechoslovakia, Denmark, Free France, Greece, Netherlands, New Zealand, Norway and Poland.
+We are taking the time to pay tribute to those who sacrificed their lives in the battle dubbed D-Day, that foreshadowed the end of World War II.
+We have broken down D-Day into the five W’s – Who, What, When, Where and Why – to illustrate the importance of this historical day.

-The Nazi’s were the German Army under the reign on Adolf Hitler.Code-named Operation Overlord, D-Day was, and still is, the single largest joint military operation as it involved air, land and sea attacks.
-Over 5,000 ships, 11,000 air crafts and 150,000 allied troops stormed the Beaches of Normandy after years of intense and detailed planning.
+Code-named Operation Overlord, D-Day was, and still is, the single largest joint military operation as it involved air, land and sea attacks.
+Over 5,000 ships, 11,000 air crafts and 150,000 allied troops stormed the Beaches of Normandy, France after years of intense and detailed planning.
 The battle foreshadowed the beginning of the end for the Nazi Party and reign of Adolf Hitler.

 The Invasion of Normandy was the beginning of the Allied Forces efforts to liberate Europe of Nazi control during World War II.
 The invasion also contributed to the Allied victory on the Western European Front.